Alcoholic Beverages, Drugs and Weapons Policy

 Under Alabama Law, the possession, purchase or consumption of alcoholic beverages by a person under twenty-one (21) years of age is punishable by a fine of up to five hundred dollars ($500) and by up to three months in jail.
 Penalties for drug-related offenses in the state of Alabama may be found in title 13A, Criminal Code of Alabama as amended by The Drug Crimes Amendment Act of 1987.
 The penalty for the first offense, unlawful possession of a controlled substance (that is, illegal drugs), may be punishable by imprisonment of up to ten (10) years and a five thousand ($5000) fine; and unlawful distribution of a controlled substance may be punishable by imprisonment of up to twenty (20) years and a ten thousand dollar ($10,000) fine.
 Subsequent offenses may carry more stringent sentences.
 Unlawful sales on or near a school campus, including private universities, may carry an additional penalty of five (5) years incarceration with no provisions for probation.
 Penalties under federal law for trafficking in illegal drugs vary, depending on the type and quantity of drug.

-Samford University prohibits possession or use of firearms, ammunition, bowie knives, instruments of like kind, bows and arrow, and other potentially dangerous weapons including firecrackers or other explosive devices, in all University buildings, facilities and properties.
-This policy applies to all faculty, staff, students and visitors of the University.
+Samford University generally prohibits possession or use of firearms, ammunition, bowie knives, knives with blades 3 inches or longer, instruments of like kind, bows and arrow, fighting weapons (e.g. nanchaku, daggers, etc.), brass knuckles, and other potentially dangerous weapons including firecrackers or other explosive devices, in all University buildings, facilities and properties and off premises when the employee is engaging in University activities.
+Bringing firearms of any type into a Samford facility, Samford automobile, or offsite location while conducting University business, is strictly prohibited.
+This policy applies to all faculty, staff, students, and visitors of the University.
+Violations of this policy may result in discipline up to and including ejectment from campus and immediate discharge.